dcc5235/dcc5235/README.md

 ## Current Projects

 Check out my official website [here](https://danychheang.com).
-I am currently working on an eCommerce platform, built from the ground up.
+I am currently working on a JavaScript eCommerce platform, built from the ground up.
 You can demo what is available [here](https://mortarpestle.netlify.app/).
 However, this is still a work in progress.

 ## Technologies & Skills